smokeballdev/api-docs/docs/documentation/4-Creating-a-Matter.md

 }
 ```

 Most of this information is unchanged from what we passed in when creating the matter.
-You’ll notice that the clients, staff and matter type properties have been expanded as links to resources with more information.
+You’ll notice that the clients, other-sides, staff and matter type properties have been expanded as links to resources with more information.

 There is also the items collection which we’ll explore in more detail next.